dzvilius/synth-band-website/README.md

 A static (front-end only) website for an 80s inspired cinematic synth-pop band from California.

-To see working version please go to: [Live Preview](https://hopeful-bardeen-ef0513.netlify.com/)
+To see working version please go to: [Live Preview](https://hopeful-bardeen-ef0513.netlify.com/).

 ## UX

 The cinematic 80s inspired band website for the fans of synth-pop music, so they can listen to the latest tracks, view video clips, and check tour dates.

-To learn more about the goals of the band, please read the [Project Brief](ux/Project_Brief.md) document.
+To learn more about the needs of the band, please read the [Project Brief](ux/Project_Brief.md) document.

 ### Objectives